 Medicare Part B Costs

 If you’re wondering how much does Medicare Part B cost, the answer is “it depends.”
 Medicare Part B premiums change every year.
-While most people will pay the standard premium of $148.50 per month this year (2021 cost), Part B premiums depend on your income.
+While most people will pay the standard premium of $170.10 per month (2022 cost), Part B premiums depend on your income.
 Your premium is based on your most recent tax return, which the IRS will provide to Social Security.
-Scroll down to the bottom of this page to see the chart for 2021 Part B premiums.
+Scroll down to the bottom of this page to see the chart for 2022 Part B premiums.

 If you receive any of the following benefits, your premium will be deducted from it: